yona-lang/homepage/docs/index.md

 Yatta is a **minimalistic**, **(strongly) dynamically** typed, **parallel** and **non-blocking**, **polyglot**, **strict**, **functional** programming language, with **ML**-like syntax, for the [GraalVM](https://www.graalvm.org/) virtual machine (VM).
 Yatta puts a strong focus on code readability.

 Yatta abstract users from dealing with non-blocking asynchronous computations and parallelism.
 While these features are commonly available in other languages nowadays, they are almost exclusively non-native solutions that come in forms of libraries or frameworks and are difficult to integrate with existing codebases.
-On top of that, dealing with these additional libraries requires conscious effort of the programmer to choose/learn/integrate these libraries into their mindset when writing new code.
+On top of that, dealing with these additional libraries requires a conscious effort of the programmer to choose/learn/integrate these libraries into their mindset when writing new code.

 Follow our [**blog**](https://functional.blog) for release announcements and other reading materials.